-- Where the sponsor evaluates the risk/benefit ratio for newly enrolled patients as favourable for enrolment in the study and the situation in the trial site is also favourable (sufficient study staff capacity), the initiation visit has to be organised at the trial site, taking into account all of the aforementioned conditions (COVID-19 medical history, phone arrangements for the time of the visit, provision of protective equipment to the patient and healthcare staff...).
-During the initiation visit to the trial site, the investigator, in an interview with the patient, shall explain everything regarding the clinical trial and shall obtained a signed informed consent from the patient. - 4) The initiation of COVID-19 clinical trials and the enrolment of new trial subjects to such clinical trials shall be conducted in compliance with the approved documentation without further limitations.
+- Where the sponsor evaluates the risk/benefit ratio for newly enrolled patients as favourable for enrolment in the study and the situation in the trial site allows to do so (sufficient study staff capacity), the initiation visit has to be organised at the trial site, taking into account all of the aforementioned conditions (COVID-19 medical history, phone arrangements for the time of the visit, provision of protective equipment to the patient and healthcare staff...).
+During the initiation visit to the trial site, the investigator, in an interview with the patient, shall explain everything regarding the clinical trial and shall obtained a signed informed consent from the patient.
+The informed consent may be sent in advance (e.g. by e-mail) and the interview with the investigator conducted as a teleconference, so as to reduce the visit to the trial site to the necessary minimum. - 4) The initiation of COVID-19 clinical trials and the enrolment of new trial subjects to such clinical trials shall be conducted in compliance with the approved documentation without further limitations.

-Investigational Medicinal Products (IMP) - study medication (including AMP-auxiliary medicinal product required by the Protocol and supplied by the sponsor) - the below-listed ways of providing the study medication to trial subjects may be employed until 31 DecemberAugust 2020:
+Investigational Medicinal Products (IMP) - study medication (including AMP-auxiliary medicinal product required by the Protocol and supplied by the sponsor) - the below-listed ways of providing the study medication to trial subjects may be employed until 31 December 2020: